konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

 ### DeveloperJourney

 A developer journey is the route between a developer with no knowledge of a technology and the same developer that feels confident to use it in production and actively share the expertise acquired

-### Tooling

-- Developers right now spend too much time on the tooling and workflows compared to the time they spend on software development
-- Shortcuts in IDEs are key in successful developer tooling
-- IDEs utilizing code reviewing is the future (getting tid of external tools)

 **Developer journey stages**

 - Exploration (Connect)
 - Getting started (Engage)
 - Guidance (Adopt)
 - Reference (Advocate)

+**or**

+* Do I want to use it?
+* How do I sign up?
+* How do I get started?
+* How do I use it?
+* How do I get help?

+### Tooling

+- Developers right now spend too much time on the tooling and workflows compared to the time they spend on software development
+- Shortcuts in IDEs are key in successful developer tooling
+- IDEs utilizing code reviewing is the future (getting tid of external tools)

 ### Principles